datarza/DataViewExtenders/README.md

 - Special patern for lists
 ...and much more

-Please, read [DataGridView Wiki](../../wiki/DataGridView) for detail information.
+Please, read [DataGridView Wiki](../../wiki/DataGridView) and [DataGridViewColumn Wiki](../../wiki/DataGridViewColumn) for detail information.

 ## Features for FlowLayoutPanel and TableLayoutPanel